Irish whiskey is better than Scotch. We said it.

-Irish Whiskey is distilled three times, rather than the Scotch two
+Irish Whiskey is distilled three times, and Scotch only twice

 “Generally, Scotch whiskies are distilled twice, whereas Irish whiskey is distilled three times,” reveals Colum Egan, Master Distiller at Bushmills.
-“We distil our whiskey in 10 copper pot stills, which are relatively small with tall, slender necks to produce a much smoother spirit that is our signature house style.
+“And we distil our whiskey in 10 copper pot stills, which are relatively small with tall, slender necks to produce a much smoother spirit.”

-“And, when it comes to ageing,” he adds, “Irish whiskey must be matured for at least three years, compared to just two years for Scotch whisky.
-As a result, Irish whiskey tends to have a more mellow style than Scotch whisky.
-At Bushmills, we only use malted barley which is unpeated.
-This means it’s dried with hot air rather than peat fire, which frees it from the smoky flavour sometimes found in Scotch.
+“Also, when it comes to ageing,” adds Egan, “Irish whiskey must be matured for at least three years, compared to just two years for Scotch whisky.
+As a result, Irish whiskey tends to have a more mellow style than Scotch.
+And the use of unpeated malted barley frees Irish whiskey from the smoky flavour sometimes found in Scotch.”

-“Irish whiskey was formalised by The Irish Whiskey Act of 1980,” explains Ronan Collins, Brand Ambassador for Jameson Irish Whiskey.
-“Put simply, it needs to be distilled to no higher than 94.8% ABV, aged in wood for a minimum of three years and bottled at no less than 40% ABV.
+“Irish whiskey was formalised by The Irish Whiskey Act of 1980,” explains Ronan Collins, brand ambassador for Jameson.
+“Put simply, it needs to be distilled to no higher than 94.8% ABV, aged in wood for a minimum of three years and bottled at no less than 40% ABV.”

 Bushmills Black Bush

-“But the ageing process in wood is not limited to Oak,” he adds.
-“Unlike Scotch, this really opens a world of playful experimentation.
+“With Irish whiskey, the ageing process in wood is not limited to oak,” says Collins.
+“Unlike Scotch, this really opens up a world of playful experimentation.
 As such, Irish whiskey is hugely exciting because it lends itself to more subtle and sophisticated flavours — it can really add that unique feel to a cocktail.”